 This refers to marketing that brings in leads and customers through email communication.
 Email campaigns can be used to generate awareness and traffic, link other channels, educate about product offerings and guide a customer to purchase.
 That said, you need to be careful about remaining compliant with the legalities around this and be wary of spamming your customer which will have the opposite negative effect.
 Here you want to make sure that you only communicate with people who have opted in, you should make it easy for them to change their minds and unsubscribe and always remain transparent when you reach out.
 Building your email list is a core strategy in any business and often relies on email marketing and automation software.

 7. Customer Marketing

 In acquisition marketing, the emphasis is on getting as many new customers as possible.
 In customer marketing, however, the intention is to retain and serve existing ones.
 This builds on the principle that finding new customers is much harder (and more expensive) than keeping the ones you already have.
 So this strategy is all about delighting your existing customer, providing incredible service and converting them into brand advocates.
 Simple ways of implementing this come down to creating frictionless processes and customer service, offering self-service options, expertise and guidance and automating responses when appropriate.

 The bottom line

 Marketing has evolved dramatically in the past decade.
 Where things were once static, they are now fast-paced and dynamic.
-In light of this, marketing strategies have needed to adapt with the times.
-These 7 marketing tactics offer many ways to engage with your customer and build an audience for your brand.
+In light of this, marketing strategies have needed to adapt to the times.
+These seven marketing tactics offer many ways to engage with your customer and build an audience for your brand.
 Some businesses like to pick a lane and invest in one area, while others have found a lot of success in creating powerful combinations of these strategies where one aspect complements another.
-The important thing, as a business owner, is to understand your overall market place and build your marketing strategy accordingly.
+The important thing, as a business owner, is to understand your overall marketplace and build your marketing strategy accordingly.